Who we are and how we were formed

 Simon Winters has been our director since 2001.
 He has a vast musical background spanning many years.
 Simon also directs two other choirs and teaches at Brentwood and Chigwell Schools.

-We hold three concerts a year - a main winter concert at the end of January, a Good Friday concert and a summer concert in July.
+We hold three concerts a year - an annual New Year Concert at the end of January, a Good Friday concert and a summer concert in July.
 We also take part in one or two ecumenical services each year and sing at the St John's Christmas Tree Festival.

-Our recent performances include music by Faure, Mozart, Rutter, Saint-Saens and Bob Chilcott as well as works by Karl Jenkins (The Armed Man and Stabat Mater), Haydn, Mendelssohn (Elijah) and Rossini (Petite Messe Solennelle).
+Our recent performances include music by Faure, Mozart, Rutter, Saint-Saens and Bob Chilcott as well as works by Karl Jenkins (The Armed Man and Stabat Mater), Haydn (Creation), Mendelssohn (Elijah) and Rossini (Petite Messe Solennelle).

 Further information on practice and performance locations including our contact details can be found in our Contacts page.